palaeoware/SPIERS/docs/basicviewing.rst

 SPIERSview can run in several 3D display modes (top five options in the Mode menu).
 These are:

-*Orthographic:* Orthographic rendering without perspective effects (distant objects will not appear any smaller than close ones).
+*Orthographic (Ctrl-O)*: Orthographic rendering without perspective effects (distant objects will not appear any smaller than close ones).
 This is mode is useful for measuring specimens, in conjunction with the scale grid.

-*Perspective:* Normal display without any form of stereoscopic 3D, but with perspective rendering (distant objects will appear smaller).
+*Perspective (Ctrl-P)*: Normal display without any form of stereoscopic 3D, but with perspective rendering (distant objects will appear smaller).
 This is the default.